-Rhyming is a phonological awareness skill that is the first taught through nursery rhymes and songs.
+Rhyming is a phonological awareness skill that is first taught through nursery rhymes and songs.
 Children can hear the rhyme, rhythm, and repetition in those preschool songs, and unknowingly they start understanding how rhyming words work.
 Once they get to Kindergarten, they should have some kind of understanding of rhyming words, but will still need more practice.
 If they were not exposed to nursery rhymes and songs, this key piece of reading is missing.
 When students lack these phonological awareness skills, they have a harder time with phonemic awareness, and they end up struggling with reading fluency.
-Today, I am sharing some of my favorite rhyming activities for Kindergarten.
+Today, I am sharing 12 of my favorite rhyming activities for Kindergarten that you can add to your lesson plan.

 The first skill included in rhyming is identifying a rhyming pair.
 Students should be able to hear two words and tell if they rhyme or not.
 For example, if you said, “Does nap and cap rhyme?” they would say “yes”.
 Or if you said, “Does not and net rhyme?” they should say “no”.

-Here are three of my favorite activities to practice identifying rhyming pairs:
+Here are five of my favorite activities to practice identifying rhyming pairs:

 Using a pocket chart, board, or table, display the “YES” and “NO” cards.
 Students will pick a card, look at the two pictures, and decide if the words rhyme or do not.
 To engage your whole class, have all the students give a thumbs up (if it rhymes) or a thumbs down (if it does not rhyme), then have the student sort it.
 This could also be used as a center activity.